aaron-grau/curic/react/projects/todo_redux/README.md

 #### Update the store

 Because each `step` belongs to a todo item, we are going to nest each `step` under its `todo_id`.
-We could store each todo's steps as an array, but we'd run into the same problems we discussed earlier with our collection of todos.
-Because we want O(1) insertion, updating, and removing for a single step, we would be better off if we stored them as value pairs in an object with their ids as their keys.
+We could store each todo's `steps` as an array, but we'd run into the same problems we discussed earlier with our collection of todos.
+Because we want O(1) insertion, updating, and removing for a single step, we will store them as value pairs in an object with their ids as their keys.

 Your application state will end up looking like this:
 ```js